marekro/Perl-term-completion/README.md

     );
     ```

-    Note that the given code reference will be passed the one single
+    Note that the given code reference will be passed one single argument,
-    argument, namely the current input string, and is supposed to return
+    namely the current input string, and is supposed to return _undef_ if
-    _undef_ if the input is invalid, or the (potentially corrected) string,
+    the input is invalid, or the (potentially corrected) string, like in the
-    like in the example above.
+    example above.

 - get\_choices($answer)